carmine560/trading-assistant/README.md

     ('count_trades', '-10.0'),       # Count the number of trades for the day.
     # Speak the number above and notify you of the readiness of the sell order.
     ('speak_config', 'HYPERSBI2 Variables', 'current_number_of_trades'),
+    # Return the mouse pointer to its previous position.
     ('back_to',)]
 ```